Ciprofloxacin: Tendon problems

 Ciprofloxacin includes a boxed warning in the United States due to an increased risk of tendinitis and tendon rupture, especially in people who are older than 60 years, people who also use corticosteroids, and people with kidney, lung, or heart transplants.
 Tendon rupture can occur during therapy or even months after discontinuation of the medication.
 One study found that fluoroquinolone use was associated with a 1.9-fold increase in tendon problems.
 The risk increased to 3.2 in those over 60 years of age and to 6.2 in those over the age of 60 who were also taking corticosteroids.
 Among the 46,766 quinolone users in the study, 38 (0.08%) cases of Achilles tendon rupture were identified.
-Applying ice behind the neck in the evenings before bed and heat in the morning may assist with tendon and nerve pain and repair.
-Magnesium and drinking water along with moderate exercise has been found effective in the repair of the mitochondria.

 Cardiac arrhythmia

 The fluoroquinolones, including ciprofloxacin, are associated with an increased risk of cardiac toxicity, including QT interval prolongation, torsades de pointes, ventricular arrhythmia, and sudden death.

 Nervous system

 Because Ciprofloxacin is lipophilic, it has the ability to cross the blood–brain barrier.
 The 2013 FDA label warns of nervous system effects.
 Ciprofloxacin, like other fluoroquinolones, is known to trigger seizures or lower the seizure threshold, and may cause other central nervous system adverse effects.
 Headache, dizziness, and insomnia have been reported as occurring fairly commonly in postapproval review articles, along with a much lower incidence of serious CNS adverse effects such as tremors, psychosis, anxiety, hallucinations, paranoia, and suicide attempts, especially at higher doses.
 Like other fluoroquinolones, it is also known to cause peripheral neuropathy that may be irreversible, such as weakness, burning pain, tingling or numbness.

+Fluoroquinolones have already been reported for movement disorders.
+In this context, ciprofloxacin is especially associated with myoclonus, which derives the term "ciproclonus."